burgossrodrigo/container-deployment-trigger/README.md

  Simple axios RestAPI to trigger container deployment.

-Deployments to `main` branch will automatically trigger piple.
+Deployments to `main` branch will automatically trigger piple...